-1. Where an inmate requests 'PC' status or, where the ICO reasonably believes 'PC' status is warranted, factors to be considered prior to placement are:

-i. s.15

-ii. iii. iv.
-Previous protective custody status Current charge (sexual assault, high profile)

-v. vi. vii. s.15

-ίii.

-- Inmates retain the right to waive Protective Custody however; the corrections branch retains the right to segregate inmates in cases where information suggests that life or safety is in danger. - 3.
+- 1. Where an inmate requests 'PC' status or, where the ICO reasonably believes 'PC' status is warranted, factors to be considered prior to placement are: - i.
+Occupational history (police officer, correctional officer, lawyer etc) - ii.
+Previous protective custody status - iii.
+Current charge (sexual assault, high profile) - iv.
+Previous criminal history (informant, witness against other inmates) - v.
+Unacceptable/intolerable mental health status (MDO) - vi.
+Age or physical appearance (young, old, feminine) - vii.
+Perceived fear of victimization from other inmates by the accused - viii.
+Internal problems with a living unit that may jeopardize the safety of an inmate - Inmates retain the right to waive Protective Custody however; the corrections branch retains the right to segregate inmates in cases where information suggests that life or safety is in danger. - 3.
 Where an inmate requests protective custody or where protective custody is recommended by the ICO, the ICO shall enter a "PC Alert" and comment in "Clog" on Cornet.
 These entries shall clearly explain the reason for PC placement.

-Chapter 3: Admissions Discharge and SMU Section 16: Inadvertent Release / Hold
+Chapter 3:Admissions Discharge and SMU Section 16: Inadvertent Release / Hold